What are the Different Types of Arbitrage? | Share India

 Risks of Arbitrage

-To trade an arbitrage opportunity and profit from a minor price difference, you have to invest or trade with a large capital.
+To trade an arbitrage opportunity and profit from a minor price difference, one has to invest or trade with a large capital.
 Most retail investors do not possess such capital and cannot take advantage of an arbitrage opportunity.

-Even if you have the capital, take note of the transaction fees, as the trade won’t make sense if the transaction fees exceed your profits.
+Even if one has the capital, one should take note of the transaction fees, as the trade won’t make sense if the transaction fees exceed the profits.

-Finding arbitrage opportunities as a retail trader is challenging since regular traders don’t have hi-tech trading softwares at their disposal.
+Finding arbitrage opportunities as a retail trader is challenging since regular traders don’t have hi-tech trading software at their disposal.

 Conclusion

-To conclude, traders can find arbitrage opportunities due to market discrepancies but need to consider a number of factors before they move forward to capitalise on the opportunity.
-At the same time, it is essential they are well-versed with the components of the arbitrage, especially if it involves derivatives.
+Traders can find arbitrage opportunities due to market discrepancies but need to consider a number of factors before they move forward to capitalise on the opportunity.
+At the same time, it is essential they are well-versed in the components of the arbitrage, especially if it involves derivatives.
 There are different arbitrage strategies that one can execute in different markets, but these opportunities may not be suitable for every investor profile.

 Frequently Asked Questions (FAQs)